Kerubo0/Kerubo0/README.md

 <div align="center">
   <img src="https://github.com/Kerubo0/Kerubo0/blob/master/Hello%20World!.jpg" alt="hello world image">
 </div>
-<h1 align="center">Hi 👋, My name's M Kerubo Momanyi</h1>
+<h1 align="center">Hi 👋, My name is Kerubo Momanyi</h1>
-<h3 align="center">A passionate web developer from Kenya</h3>
+<h3 align="center">A passionate web developer </h3>

 <li>I am a budding full stack web developer and an AI ML enthusiast.
 I aspire to build solutions that will impact society in a meaningful way by leveraging technology.
-I also love social and competitive coding,  that is,  contributing to open source (one day :) ) and participating in hackathons.</li>
+I also love social and competitive coding,  that is,  contributing to open source ( eventually :) ) and participating in hackathons.</li>
 <br/>

 <li>In frontend development, I craft user friendly interfaces that are intuitive and attractive using HTML, CSS and bootstrap framework, Javascript and React.</li>